 Community Based Learning Program

-WAVE has been running a Community Based Learning Program for the past six years.
+WAVE has been running a Community Based Learning Program for over 8 years.
 The program aims to enhance the culture of WAVE by offering students the opportunity to participate in positive physical and creative risk taking activities outside of school.

 WAVE’s Community Based Learning Program involves taking young people away from their usual environment and engaging them in new, adventurous, cultural or community based activities.
 This program promotes independent decision making for personal development.

 The aim is to improve students self-esteem, social and life skills and provide an alternative to boredom and negative activities, giving students a chance to get out of the classroom and see each other in a different environment.

 Students within the WAVE program will have access to:

 - Personal Learning Plan (PLP)